Adobe Express vs Canva — Which is Better?

 But there are still a few serious drawbacks to the Adobe Express approach to creating videos.

-While it does allow you lengthen clips and add text and other graphics, the upgraded video editor only supplies you with three transition effects (‘dissolve,’ ‘push’ and ‘slide’), which, as we’ll see shortly, is a lot less than the transition options in Canva.
+While it does allow you to lengthen clips and add text and other graphics, the upgraded video editor only supplies you with six transition effects (‘dissolve,’ ‘push’ and ‘slide,’ ‘wipe,’ ‘dip to black’ and ‘dip to white’), which, as we’ll see shortly, is not as big a selection as the transition options in Canva.

 While experimenting with the new Adobe Express video editor for this review, I encountered consistent playback issues when working with stock videos in the video timeline (with most videos taking at least 25 seconds before playing smoothly).